ankitgin/awsredshift/README.md

 3. And also note that superuser will not be migrated.
 4. Make sure no user in source cluster except master user has the same name as a master user of the destination cluster.

 Please also make sure you make the cluster read only during the process i.e. cut all the write inputs.

+## Running the script

-Select your Amazon Redshift cluster, and choose Manage IAM Roles.
+1. Select your Amazon Redshift cluster, and choose Manage IAM Roles.
 Note all IAM roles that are associated with your cluster and save the roles to be used in the new cluster.
 Choose the Details pane of your cluster, and note the following configurations:
 - Node Type